-- 4.1 The roofscape is a prominent part of the conservation area, as a result of the landscape setting of the village, with views down onto the historic core of the village possible from the higher ground of Station Hill.
+- 4.1 The roofscape is a prominent part of the conservation area, as a result of the landscape setting of the village, with views from higher ground to the North of the conservation area and elevated areas such as the Churchyard.
 The appraisal identifies several external key views in which the roofscape plays its part, but it is not possible to identify every important view within the appraisal and the roofscape is generally of importance throughout the conservation area.
-The enclosed streets and height of buildings (such as along High Street) hides many roof slopes from view from short distances although some can be seen and others can even be considered prominent, particularly those of lower, more vernacular properties. - 4.2 Other features such as chimneys, ridges and rainwater goods, add further interest to the roofscape in the village, especially the handful of axial chimney stacks and thatched properties.
+The enclosed streets hide many roof slopes from view from short distances although some can be seen and others can even be considered prominent, particularly those of lower, more vernacular properties. - 4.2 Other features such as chimneys, ridges and rainwater goods add further interest to the roofscape in the village, especially the handful of axial chimney stacks and thatched properties.
 The main roofing material is slate, often imported from Wales although some examples from Devon and Cornwall (Delabole).